Rohingya refugees in Nepal: Legal status

 Since Nepal has not signed the 1951 Refugee Convention or the 1967 Protocol, Nepal has no legal obligation to serve the refugees.
 However, Nepal has ratified human rights treaties such as specified by the Geneva Convention hence it is in position to guard the rights of Rohingya.
 Thus, Nepal does not recognize the Rohingya community as refugees but as illegal immigrants.

-UN refugee agency provid them identity cards and Rs 5,000 allowance per family per month which does not meet their basic need.
+UN refugee agencies provides them identity cards and Rs 5,000 allowance per family per month which does not meet their basic need.

 Illegal activities

 In 2015, five Rohingya refugees were found to illegally possess Nepalese passports issued in Morang.
 They successfully entered Saudi Arabia with these passports.